Skip to main content

 Where the ledger lives

-The Storehouse balance sheet snapshots above update each quarter.
+The Storehouse balance-sheet snapshots above update each quarter.
 Underlying contribution and grant records are kept on the Xerish platform, exported to the auditor, and retained per the Document Retention Policy.
-Donor Advisors see their own account history any time in Treasury → Year-end Statement.
+You can see your own account history any time in Treasury → Year-end Statement.

 Tax receipts